goloop/key/README.md

     }

-Key ...
+Key is a key object.

 #### func  New

     func New(size uint, alphabet ...rune) (*Key, error)

-New returns a Key object with the specified parameters, if an error occurs, the second value contains the error message.
+New returns a pointer to the Key object as the first value.
+The second value can contains an error if something went wrong.

+The function takes size of key as first argument.
+If any positive value greater than zero is specified the key length will match this value.
+Otherwise, if the size is set to zero - the key size will be dynamic, i.e. the minimum key size will be one character and the maximum will depend on the length of the alphabet and the possible maximum index of the iteration.

+Second, third, etc. is optional arguments of function.
+These are the elements of the sequence for permutation (alphabet).
+If the custom alphabet is missing, will be used an alphabet that randomly generated from the characters a-z and 0-9.
+The alphabet should not contain duplicate values.

 #### func (*Key) Alphabet

     func (k *Key) Alphabet() []rune

-Alphabet returns current alphabet.
+Alphabet returns current alphabet as rune slice.

 #### func (*Key) IsValid

     func (k *Key) IsValid() bool

 IsValid returns true if Key object is valid.

-#### func (*Key) LastID

-    func (k *Key) LastID() uint64

-LastID returns the last available ID in the sequence.
+True only when the New method was executed without error.

 #### func (*Key) Marshal